 I see a lot of moves that look like physical therapy- even the equipment they use mirrors what my therapists had me using.
-But if watching rail-thin women exercise is off-putting for you, this may not be the workout for you.
+But if watching super fit women exercise is off-putting for you, this may not be the workout for you.

 I do really like what it offers, and I'm going to use it at home.
 I especially love the features that you can either pick individual classes or enter in your criteria to customize a plan for yourself.
 It even adds your workouts to a calendar.
 Despite the marketing, I see a lot of potential for stabilizing and strengthening here!

 Jen Hoffman is the warm, kind soul behind this restorative movement website.
 As a Certified Personal Trainer-Restorative Exercise Specialist™ and Registered Yoga Teacher, Jen offers a whole range of a la carte video bundles, as well as an all inclusive Coaching Package.

 I first heard of Jen when I was having hip and back pain, and then found her again when I was dealing with tech neck!
 She has a la carte video bundles for both of those issues, and many more.